DDP Shipping: What It Means, How It Works and Why It Matters

 AiDeliv connects shippers with carriers on the major DDP trade routes from Asia to North America, Europe, and beyond.
 Each destination has different customs rules, duty thresholds, and clearance timelines.

-| Destination | Key Considerations | Guide |
+| Destination | Key considerations | Guide |

 |---|---|---|

-| USA | Section 321 ($800 de minimis), ISF filing required, CBP clearance, 3-7 day processing | DDP Shipping from China to USA |
+| USA | De minimis suspended for all origins since August 2025: every shipment owes duties regardless of value.
+ISF filing required, CBP clearance, 3-7 day processing | DDP Shipping from China to USA |

 | Amazon FBA | FBA prep (FNSKU labels, pallets), delivery appointment scheduling, placement fees | DDP to Amazon FBA |